Rajdave69/Python-Guide/docs/learn/functions.md

 When you want to declare only one argument, you can just put the name of the argument in the parentheses:

 The following example has a function with one argument (text).
-When the function is called, we pass along a string, which is used inside the function to print the it:
+When the function is called, we pass along a string, which is used inside the function to print it:

 ```python
 def echo(text):